acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 .. note::

-    The diagnosis and response to this anomaly presented in this document assumes that the active BEP is powered by DPA side A.
+    The diagnosis and response to this anomaly presented in this document assumes that the active BEP is powered by DPA side A.  This anomaly requires human intervention to recover to science operations.

 When did it happen before?
 --------------------------